What are clinical trials?

 OVC HSC is currently the only Canadian centre in the Comparative Oncology Trials Consortium (COTC - 20 sites) of the NIH-NCI-Center for Cancer Research's Comparative Oncology Program set up to conduct clinical trials in dogs with cancer to assess novel therapies.

 The first study in collaboration with NIH-NCI-COTC was launched in Nov 2015 and recruitment recently closed (Nov 2017): Standard of Care Therapy with or without Rapamycin in Newly Diagnosed Dogs with Appendicular Osteosarcoma).
-The next trial will soon be launched and information will be posted shortly.
+The second trial was recently launched (Mar 2018) and information will be shown soon: Evaluation of a recombinant, attenuated Listeria monocytogenes expressing a chimeric human HER2/neu protein in dogs with osteosarcoma in the adjuvant setting.

 For information on oncology & oncology-related clinical trials currently recruiting companion animal patients at the Ontario Veterinary College please click on the links below or in the right panel: